erickbrower/dockerhost/README.md

 export DOCKERHOST_MEMORY='4096'
 ```

-Remember to reload the vm with `dh reload` after setting any of these.
+Remember to reload the VM with `dh reload` after setting any of these.

 ### Using

-The `docker` command shoud now work.
+The `docker` command should work now.
 Go forth and create containers!

 dockerhost installs a tiny wrapper script called `dh` for managing the VM.
 If you ever need to run a [Vagrant command](http://docs.vagrantup.com/v2/cli/index.html) on your dockerhost, just pass it to `dh` instead.
 Some examples: